guitarmind/dyn-ip-report-service/README.md

 Features:

   - Support machine alarms by Gmail
-  - Period timer for alarm monitoring
+  - Periodic timer for alarm monitoring

 ##Copyright and License